Vyral/tandra-bowers/_posts/2022-05-03-why-sellers-shouldnt-wait-until-2023-to-list.md

 First, mortgage rates are set to rise throughout the year.
 That means buyer offers may shrink as homes become less affordable for them. **The pool of buyers you have in 2022 is much larger**, which gives you the advantage of being able to accept offers that best suit your needs.

 Additionally, construction may rebound soon from pandemic-related delays.
 That will only create more competition among sellers.
 Selling this year puts you ahead of that race. **If fear is what’s making you wait, know that there are plenty of options out there for you**.
-A real estate professional like me can lay them out for you.&nbsp;
+A real estate professional like me can lay them out for you.

 {% include pullquote.html %}